tom2433/LiftTracker/README.md

 - [x] change the name of the ```units``` table to ```lift_units``` to avoid confusion with Kotlin's ```Unit``` type.
 - [x] move the scrollable columns on the dialogs so the user can see the buttons the entire time
 - [ ] add a setting for managing units
+- [ ] keep the dialog titles fixed in place just like the confirm/cancel buttons
+- [ ] raw data on the muscle group cards should not load until after the user has clicked it.

 # Data Structure